andyinabox/yesterdaysnews/README.md

 ## Builder

 Builder will download videos from YouTube, cut them up, build a markov model, and upload everything to an S3-compatible Object Store.
-Some helpful commands:

 Dependencies: